stuartellis/sve-personal-website/content/articles/task-runner.md

 - Provide [operating system specific Taskfiles](https://taskfile.dev/usage/#os-specific-taskfiles) when necessary.

 {{< alert >}}
-_Dependencies run in parallel._ This means that dependencies of a task should not depend one another.
+_Dependencies run in parallel._ This means that dependencies of a task should not depend on each other.
 If you want to ensure that tasks run in sequence, see the documentation on [Calling Another Task](https://taskfile.dev/usage/#calling-another-task).
 {{< /alert >}}

 ## Running Tasks